Bacchus (1786 ship)

-Bacchus was launched in 1775 at Bristol, almost surely under another name.
+Bacchus was launched in 1775, at Bristol, almost surely under another name.
 She first appeared in online records as Bacchus in 1786, sailing as a West Indiaman.
-From 1799 to 1807 she was a slave ship in the triangular trade in enslaved people.
-She was condemned in 1807 at Trinidad after she had delivered the slaves she had gathered on her fifth slave voyage.
+From 1799 to 1807, she was a slave ship in the triangular trade in enslaved people.
+She was condemned in 1807, at Trinidad after she had delivered the captives she had brought on her fifth voyage transporting enslaved people.

 Career

 Bacchus entered Lloyd's Register (LR), in 1786.
 The issue of Lloyd's Register for 1785 is not available on line, so there is no clear indication of what her name was before Samuel Span purchased her.

-1st slave trading voyage (1799–1800): Captain John Ford acquired a letter of marque on 17 July 1799.
+1st voyage transporting enslaved people(1799–1800): Captain John Ford acquired a letter of marque on 17 July 1799.
 He sailed from Bristol on 7 September.
+In 1799, 156 vessels sailed from English ports to engage in the transport of enslaved people; five of these vessels sailed from Bristol.

-He acquired slaves at Calabar.
+Bacchus acquired captives at Calabar.
 Bacchus touched at Barbados before arriving at Montego Bay, Jamaica on 27 April 1800.
-Ford died before she reached Barbados; he had died on 19 November 1799, on his third journey as captain of a slave ship.
+Ford died before she reached Barbados; he had died on 19 November 1799, on his third journey as captain of a vessel transporting enslaved people.
 James Lea replaced Ford as master on Bacchus.
-She sailed from Jamaica on 20 July and arrived at Liverpool on 29 September.
+She sailed from Jamaica on 20 July, and arrived at Liverpool on 29 September.
 She had left Bristol with 53 crew members and she suffered 22 crew deaths on her voyage.

-2nd slave voyage (1803–1804): Bacchus sailed from Liverpool on 7 March 1803.
+2nd voyage transporting enslaved people (1803–1804): Bacchus sailed from Liverpool on 7 March 1803.
+In 1803, 99 vessels sailed from English ports to engage in the transport of enslaved people; 83 of these vessels sailed from Liverpool.
 Captain Alexander Nicholson acquired a letter of marque on 2 August.

-Bacchus acquired slaves at Angola and touched at Barbados.
-She arrived at Demerara on 8 October 1803 with 280 slaves.
+Bacchus acquired captives at Angola and touched at Barbados.
+She arrived at Demerara on 8 October 1803, with 280 captives.
 She sailed from Demerara on 2 December and arrived back at Liverpool on 24 January 1804.
 She had left Liverpool with 36 crew members and she had no crew deaths on her voyage.